mtekk/WP-Lynx/readme.txt

 Please visit [WP Lynx's](http://mtekk.us/code/wp-lynx/#installation "WP Lynx's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 1.0.0 =
+* Behavior change: Requires PHP 5.3 or newer.
+* Behavior change: Requires WordPress 3.8 or newer.
+* New feature: New Lynx Print adding interface, a la the new media interface in WordPress 3.5.
+* New feature: Allow users to configure number of redirects followed by the scaping engine.
+* New feature: Migrate to the latest mtekk_adminKit.
+* New feature: Reorganized/written core plugin files.
+* New feature: Include minified scripts and styles for non-development environments, see SCRIPT_DEBUG.
+* Bug fix: Added workaround which should make it difficult for new Lynx Prints to be inserted within existing Lynx Prints in a post.
 = 0.6.0 =
 * New feature: Added support for site thumbnails using Snapito!
 * New feature: Migrated to latest mtekk_adminKit, brings new tab style to settings page.